surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 Early March
+- Stereo and Mono Samples in the Zone and Processors
 - Zone Edits
    - Make it so adding a zone refreshes by factorig that better
    - a2s_structure_refresh can just be the two lambda form